minorua/Qgis2threejs/docs/source/Tutorial.rst

 __ http://docs.qgis.org/2.8/en/docs/user_manual/plugins/plugins_gdaltools.html#miscellaneous

-.. tip:: Do you have time to discover new high-resolution SRTM elevation data?
+.. tip:: Do you have time to explore new high-resolution SRTM elevation data?
 You can download 1 arc-second SRTM data from the `EarthExplorer`__ (User registration and login are required).